tomaszeman/Xunit.Extensions.Ordering/README.md

 public class Collection3 { }
 ```

-### Mixing test classes in collections and test classes without explicit collection assignement
+### Mixing test classes with and without explicit collection assignement

 Test classes without explicitely assigned collection are collections implicitely in Xunit (collection per class).
-If you mix test classes with assigned collection and test classes without assigned collection they are on the same level and `Order` is applied following this logic.
+If you mix both types of collections they are on the same level and `Order` is applied following this logic.

 ```csharp
 [CollectionDefinition("C1"), Order(3)]